dipendra28/ERC-assingment/TECH/QUESTION 2/Readme.md

 End port - signals end of belt travel.
 Both belts use the same geometric parameters since the box and belt dimensions are matched.

-4. Damper Gripper Force Block
+### 4. Damper Gripper Force Block

 Connected between the Box and the Gripper subsystem.
-Bfa/Bfb ports → connected to Box frame outputs (Fa, Fb) — receives force data from both sides of the box.
+Bfa/Bfb ports - connected to Box frame outputs (Fa, Fb) — receives force data from both sides of the box.
-Fa/Fb ports → pass forces forward to the Gripper — so the gripper knows how hard to grip.
+Fa/Fb ports - pass forces forward to the Gripper — so the gripper knows how hard to grip.
 This block acts as a damper to smooth out the gripping force and prevent sudden force spikes.

-5. Gripper Subsystem
+### 5. Gripper Subsystem

 Contains: Base, Post, Cylindrical Post, Rod, Prismatic Finger A & B, Transform EE, Transform Post Ctr Finger z (port 1) - controls finger position along z-axis (open/close).
 Gripper q (port 2) - outputs gripper joint angle.
 Post z (port 3) - controls vertical height of the post.
 Post q (port 4) - outputs post joint position.
-The two prismatic fingers (A and B) move symmetrically — Finger B is driven by -1 × Finger A signal to mirror the motion.
+The two prismatic fingers (A and B) move symmetrically — Finger B is driven by -1 times Finger A signal to mirror the motion.

-6. Bus Signals
+### 6. Bus Signals

 bus On signal connects to both Belt Out and Belt In force blocks.
 This enables or disables contact force calculation depending on whether the belt is active at that moment in the simulation sequence.

-7. [In] and [Out] Goto/From Tags
+### 7. In and Out Goto

 Used to pass the belt frame references across the diagram without drawing crossing lines.
-[Out] → carries Belt Out frame reference.
+Out - carries Belt Out frame reference.
-[In] → carries Belt In frame reference.
+In - carries Belt In frame reference.

 ### What Each Value Represents

-Belt Geometry — Belt Out and Belt In
+### Belt Geometry — Belt Out and Belt In

 Conveyor Length (belt_l) = 0.4 m — length of the belt along the travel direction